QuestioWo/QuestioWo.github.io/README.md

 My dissertation project novelly applies the Perceiver IO network architecture to the domain of medical image segmentation.
 Supervised by Dr Ali Gooya, graded as an A5, granting me a First Class Honours qualification as a Bachelor of Computer Science with a specialisation in Data Management.

+### [Cat Explorer][cat-explorer]

+A basic Angular project to learn the framework for my internship at SAS after graduating.
+Makes use of publicly available APIs to show facts about cats and allow you to collect cats with randomly generated stats to build the strongest and loudest roster

 ## I have experience with :

 - <img style="padding:0;margin:0 20px 0 0" align="left" alt="Bash" width="22px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/bash/bash.png" /> Bash